hudsonssrosa/pyon-behave-ui-tests-web/README.md

 ## FURTHER INFORMATION ABOUT CI/CD FILES

-If you need to manage or maintain the CI/CD files for PYON, just keep in mind about the following structure:
+If you need to manage or maintain the CI/CD files for PyonUIT, just keep in mind about the following structure:

 ### 1. Provisioning the test environment via Docker